ross-m/blinky/readme.md

 my purposes because the delay would be imperceptably small in the context of blinking an LED.
 Since each instruction in the loop probably takes no more than a handful of clock cycles, and there are likely no more than a few such instructions, the delay is likely on the order of nanoseconds, ie (1 second / 16,000,000 cycles) = 6.25 e^-10 seconds per cycle * average 5 cycles per instruction * ~100 instructions between reads, ballpark conservative estimate) is on the order of 10^-9.
 I could probably get precise figures if I read the assembly and read the documentation for the instruction set, but that's way too deep for what I'm doing.
 Maybe some day.

+### Date: 2025-05-18

+**Goal for the Day:**
+- `API-ify and refactor the project`

+**Actions Taken:**
+- `Reorganized the file structure`
+- `Defined abstract APIs for the onboard LEDs and SysTick timer`

+**Technical Details:**
+- `Defined an abstract 'Onboard LED module' which represents GPIO port F`
+- `Defined helper methods that allow you to enable and toggle specific onboard LEDs`

+**Outcome:**
+- `Access to the onboard LEDs and systick timer is through my new functions`

+**Next steps:**
+- `Improve timer usage`
+- `Use a custom build toolchain`

+**Reflection:**

+Now that everything is working, I decided it would be a good exercise in C programming and software development to define APIs for the peripherals I'm working on.
+To that end, I've split out the LED and SysTick calls into helper functions and cleaned up register definitions / type defs into their own header files.
+This includes adding support for the green and blue LEDs, since my original project only supported red.

+My next steps should be to improve the way I'm using the SysTick timer.
+I don't like polling because it is imprecise and wastes CPU cycles.
+I plan on doing some background research to see what patterns are common.

+Additionally, I want to learn how to compile + link + flash the board myself.
+Right now I'm dependent on Code Composer Studio for that, and I want to do it myself at least once to learn those skills.

 ---